HocJacP/Password-Generator-V2/README.md

 Storing passwords as plaintext is a considerable cybersecurity liability.
 Strongly consider keeping the files for this script in a hidden, encrypted, or otherwise secure location.
-I am not responsible for the breach of any accounts should someone gain access to your 'passwords.txt' file Store passwords at your own risk
+I am not responsible for the breach of any accounts should someone gain access to your 'passwords.txt' file.
+Store passwords at your own risk